PerplexDigital/IconComplete/README.md

 ## Configuration

-It's for vite projects so default path is `public/icons/icons.svg` but because it's vite you use `icons/icons.svg` (so without `public/`) in the href.
+The extension automatically detects your project configuration:

+- **Nuxt projects**: Automatically finds `nuxt.config.*` and looks for icons at `[project-root]/public/icons/icons.svg`
+- **Vite projects with custom root**: Reads the `root` option from `vite.config.*` and looks for icons at `[vite-root]/public/icons/icons.svg`
+- **Standard projects**: Falls back to `public/icons/icons.svg` from workspace root

+**Important**: The extension always looks for icons at `/public/icons/icons.svg` relative to your project or Vite root.
+The path you use in your `href` attribute is ignored - the extension automatically determines the correct file location based on your build configuration.

+### Manual Configuration

-You can configure the path to your SVG icon file in VS Code settings:
+You can manually configure the path to your SVG icon file in VS Code settings if needed:

-**Default path**: `public/icons/icons.svg`

-To override this:

 1. Open VS Code Settings (Cmd+, on macOS, Ctrl+, on Windows/Linux)
 2. Search for "IconComplete"